beginning of content

 The parts of the heart include:

-The major artery coming from the heart is the aorta.
+The major artery coming from your heart is called the aorta.

-The heart has 4 chambers.
-The upper chambers are the right and left atria, the lower chambers are the right and left ventricles.
-The heart is divided into 2 sides (the right and left sides) by a thin wall called the septum.
+Your heart has 4 chambers.
+The upper chambers are the right atrium and left atrium.
+The lower chambers are the right and left ventricles.
+Your heart is divided into 2 sides (the right and left sides) by a thin wall called the septum.

-There are 4 valves that act like doors between the different chambers of your heart.
+There are 4 valves in your heart that act like doors between the different chambers inside.

-Blood is pumped to the heart, lungs and around the body via blood vessels.
+Blood is pumped to your heart, lungs and around your body via blood vessels.
 There are 3 types of blood vessels:

 Your heart is kept beating by the heart’s electrical system.